Meet Betty Baker of Kentucky, Who Just Became Catholic at Age 87

 “I can’t kneel, and I can’t remember the prayers, but being Catholic is the right thing for me,” she told the Register.
 I had caught sight of Betty’s white hair and sweet smiling face alongside her daughter Lisa who had posted on Twitter @CatholicLisa that her mother became Catholic during the Easter Vigil.
 Mother and daughter agreed to a phone interview to talk about this momentous event.

-Betty had spent a lifetime following Jesus as a Protestant beginning in a small country church in Poplar, Kentucky, where she was baptized at the age of 13.
+Betty had spent a lifetime following Jesus as a Protestant beginning in a small country church in Poplar Grove, Kentucky, where she was baptized at the age of 13.
 “I always felt God’s presence in my life,” she said.

 After her husband died in 2000, Betty began spending more time visiting Lisa and would join her for Sunday Mass at St. Elizabeth of Hungary in Clarkson.